Okay, I know what you’re thinking!

 - SWOT analysis was completed

-- Review of the previous plan was done
+- A review of the previous plan was done

 - Preliminary goals and objectives were established